cloudership/infra_k8s_svc/README.md

 ```

 An editor appears.
 Add it to the list of secrets - remember to use the base64-encoded value obtained above.

+> [!NOTE]
+> It's preferable to add the secret to the repo and encrypt it with git-crypt

 ### Deploy a new version of an application managed by Kustomize